DTUWindEducation/final-project-nooneknows/README.md

 ### **`solve_bem.py`** - Class for Simulation:
       - BEMSolver: this class computes the rotational speed as well as the thrust, torque, power, lift and drag coefficients.
 ### **`postprocessing.py`** - Plots
-      - Results Processing & Visualization through plots
+      - Results Processing and Visualization through plots.

 ## Architecture

 The package takes the blade geometry data, the airfoil data and the operational data through three different classes and uses them in the BEMsolver class contained in the solve_bem script.
-In the postprocessing folder the plotting function are defined and all the scripts can be run through main.py by recalling the package wt.
+In the postprocessing folder, the plotting functions are defined and all the scripts can be run through main.py by recalling the package wt.

 ![alt text](inputs/Diagram.png)